gary-dalton/RaspberryPi-projects/rpi_iptables.md

 # Allows vncserver connections.
 Uncomment this to allow VNC.
 Again, this is
 # best restricted to certain IPs
--A INPUT -p tcp -m state --state NEW --dport 5901 -j ACCEPT
+#-A INPUT -p tcp -m state --state NEW --dport 5901 -j ACCEPT

+# Allows RDP connections.
+Uncomment this to allow RDP.
+#-A INPUT -p tcp -m state --state NEW --dport 3389 -j ACCEPT

 # Allow Zeroconf connections.
 (Bonjour and Avahi)
-#-A INPUT -p udp -m state --state NEW --dport 5353 -j ACCEPT
+-A INPUT -p udp -m state --state NEW --dport 5353 -j ACCEPT

 # Allow ping
 # note that blocking other types of icmp packets is considered a bad idea